wf0601/japan_foodie_library/README.md

 # japan_foodie_library
-Highly-rated restaurants in Japan scraped from Tabelog.
+I collected the information about highly rated restaurants in Japan, especially in Tokyo.
+I will keep updating the documents.